jo-grammer/jo-grammer/README.md

 #### About Me:

-I'm a freelancing speciliast, passionate about all things data and how we can extract information from it.
-I also have a passion for Python programming, ....
+I'm a freelancing specialist, with a passion for Python programming and all things data and how we can derive meaning from it.
+I also enjoy investigating mysteries, reading books, learning constantly, taking a step back, and finding that “a ha!” moment when I see the big picture.

 #### Background: